22 Nicest Beer Gardens in Edinburgh Updated For 2025

 Pear Tree Edinburgh

-The beautiful garden is set outside an 18th-century building, situated adjacent to the main campus of the Edinburgh University.
+The beautiful garden is set outside an 18th-century building, situated adjacent to the main campus of Edinburgh University.

 The craft beer here is excellent and the barbecue offerings keep the cool crowd fully entertained during the few sun-filled days.